-The average miles driven per year by Americans has now reached a total of 14,300 miles.
+The average miles driven per year by Americans has now reached a total of 14,263 miles.
+This breaks down to an average of nearly 1,200 miles driven per month.
 That sum would cover almost three round trips between Los Angeles and New York.
 As a collective, American drivers cover 3.2 trillion miles each year, enough to take nearly 5,000 trips to the moon and back.

 Using data from the Federal Highway Administration, we looked at American driving trends and found:

 - California posts the most total miles per year (340 billion), but Wyoming has the highest per capita mileage at 24,000 each year.